Camelia-m/pos-hospitality/README.md

-# Order at restaurant - Event-Driven Microservices Architecture
+# Pos hospitality - Event-Driven Microservices Architecture

 A production-ready, event-driven microservices architecture for hospitality Point-of-Sale systems, built with Spring Boot and designed for offline-first operation.